Picovoice/porcupine/tools/optimizer/README.md

 In this repository, the resource directory is located at [/resources](/resources).
 Keyword files are platform dependent.
 This means that a keyword file generated with ```-p linux``` cannot run on Android or Mac.
 The optimizer available at this repository can produce keyword files for Linux, Mac, and Windows platforms.
-Custom keyword files for other platforms are provided with a purchase of the commercial license.
+Custom keyword files for other platforms are provided with purchase of the commercial license.
 In order to purchase a commercial license contact contact@picovoice.ai.

 A keyword file for **Vancouver** targeted for a Mac machine can be created using